wuminorb/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 ### Name all the roles that make up the Hive service

+- hive metastore server
+- WebHCat Server
+- gateway
+- hive server2

 ### What steps must be completed before integrating Cloudera Manager with Kerberos?

+- set up a kdc or ad
+- kdc configured to have non-zero ticket lifetime and renewal lifetime
+- openldap client libraries should be installed om cm server host
+- cloudera manager need an account that has permissions to create other accounts in the kdc